 Successful pain management starts with minimizing fear.
-Fear breeds tension, which actually increases pain, which causes more fear, operating in a negative cycle that can make birthing more challenging.
-To break that cycle, it helps to have a number of tools in your tool kit that replace fear with proven techniques for pain management.
+Fear breeds tension, which increases pain, which causes more fear, operating in a negative cycle that can make birthing more challenging.
+To break that cycle, it helps to have several tools in your tool kit that replace fear with proven techniques for pain management.

 Most pregnant people lean one way or another on epidurals, either certain that they will want to request one as soon as possible during labor or hoping to avoid an epidural for an unmedicated birth.
 The good news is that you don’t need to commit to an epidural beforehand, so consider it an option that you can rely on if and when you choose to.